 Traveling is complicated.
 From packing the luggage “just right” to hustling your way through busy airports, getting ready for a trip is never simple.
-But we’ve scoured the web for sixty ways to make your next trip a whole lot easier.
-We especially like #46s Chapstick trick!
+But we’ve scoured the web for sixty travel hacks to make your next trip a whole lot easier.

 1. Roll your clothes instead of folding.
 This saves 3X more space.

 Here’s a nice video on how to pack like a pro.

 2. When you’re traveling with another person, sit in aisle and window seats leaving the middle seat free.
 You’re more likely to travel with an empty middle seat all throughout, since people generally avoid the middle seat.